Inuit: Transport, navigation, and dogs

-The Inuit hunted sea animals from single-passenger, seal-skin covered boats called qajaq (Inuktitut syllabics: ᖃᔭᖅ) which were extraordinarily buoyant, and could be righted by a seated person, even if completely overturned.
-Because of this property, the design was copied by Europeans and Americans who still produce them under the Inuit name kayak.
+Inuit hunted sea animals from single-passenger, seal-skin covered boats called qajaq (Inuktitut syllabics: ᖃᔭᖅ) which were extraordinarily buoyant, and could be righted by a seated person, even if completely overturned.
+Because of this property, the design was copied by non-Inuit, who still produce them as kayak, a name derived from the Inuit language.

 Inuit also made umiaq ("woman's boat"), larger open boats made of wood frames covered with animal skins, for transporting people, goods, and dogs.
 They were 6–12 m long and had a flat bottom so that the boats could come close to shore.
 In the winter, Inuit would also hunt sea mammals by patiently watching an aglu (breathing hole) in the ice and waiting for the air-breathing seals to use them.
 This technique is also used by the polar bear, who hunts by seeking holes in the ice and waiting nearby.

-In winter, both on land and on sea ice, the Inuit used dog sleds (qamutik) for transportation.
+In winter, both on land and on sea ice, Inuit used dog sleds (qamutik) for transportation.
 The husky dog breed comes from the Siberian Husky.
 These dogs were bred from wolves, for transportation.
 A team of dogs in either a tandem/side-by-side or fan formation would pull a sled made of wood, animal bones, or the baleen from a whale's mouth and even frozen fish, over the snow and ice.
-The Inuit used stars to navigate at sea and landmarks to navigate on land; they possessed a comprehensive native system of toponymy.
-Where natural landmarks were insufficient, the Inuit would erect an inukshuk.
+Inuit used stars to navigate at sea and landmarks to navigate on land; they possessed a comprehensive native system of toponymy.
+Where natural landmarks were insufficient, Inuit would erect an inukshuk.
 Also, Greenland Inuit created Ammassalik wooden maps, which are tactile devices that represent the coastline.

-Dogs played an integral role in the annual routine of the Inuit.
+Dogs played an integral role in the annual routine of Inuit.
 During the summer they became pack animals, sometimes dragging up to 20 kg of baggage and in the winter they pulled the sled.
 Yearlong they assisted with hunting by sniffing out seals' holes and pestering polar bears.
-They also protected the Inuit villages by barking at bears and strangers.
-The Inuit generally favored, and tried to breed, the most striking and handsome of dogs, especially ones with bright eyes and a healthy coats.
-Common husky dog breeds used by the Inuit were the Canadian Eskimo Dog, the official animal of Nunavut, (Qimmiq; Inuktitut for dog), the Greenland Dog, the Siberian Husky and the Alaskan Malamute.
+They also protected Inuit villages by barking at bears and strangers.
+Inuit generally favoured, and tried to breed, the most striking and handsome of dogs, especially ones with bright eyes and healthy coats.
+Common husky dog breeds used by Inuit were the Canadian Eskimo Dog, the official animal of Nunavut, (Qimmiq; Inuktitut for dog), the Greenland Dog, the Siberian Husky and the Alaskan Malamute.